Frequently asked questions about research grants

 Applicants must be involved in teaching or medical education research in Canada.
 This may include specialist physicians or surgeons, family physicians, residents, allied health personnel or medical education, faculty development research associates and consultants (PhD researchers).

 Principal investigators for the Medical Education Research Grant (MERG) and CanMEDS grant need not be physicians, nor is it mandatory to hold a teaching appointment in a faculty of medicine.
-Applications will be considered from individuals involved in teaching or educational research in a Canadian hospital or clinical setting; however, a Fellow of the Royal College must contribute to the research project (e.g., be a co-investigator on the project).
+Applications will be considered from individuals involved in teaching or educational research in a Canadian hospital or clinical setting; however, a Fellow of the Royal College must make a meaningful contribution to the research project (e.g., be a co-investigator on the project).

 Applications may be individual or joint, involving one or more departments, disciplines or faculties of medicine.